omkarcloud/google-maps-scraper/README.md

 That in-progress task will lose all progress and start from 0 when you reopen the app.

+### ❓ I want all restaurants (or any category) in the US.
+What's the best approach?

+Use the Country Level Data feature, with Search Strategy "Fast".

+It can take 2-3 days to complete for countries with tens of thousands of cities, like the US.

+⚠️ **Important:** Don't use Zoom 18 for country-level data—it would take 20-30 days.

+### ❓ I'm an AI Research Student.
+I need all coffee shops in San Francisco for my Recommendation AI.
+How can I get this data?

+This is exactly the kind of use case our tool was built for—helping students access data for their research without breaking the bank.

+Use Search Strategy with **Zoom 18** for San Francisco.
+Let it run overnight.
+You'll have tens of thousands of results, which is perfect for your research project.
+Cost will be 0, as you get **200** searches free each month.

 ### ❓ What else can I use this tool for?

 1. Finding customers for your startup.
 Very common use case.